ddsky/api-league-clients/objc/docs/OAINewsApi.md

 //[apiConfig setApiKeyPrefix:@"Bearer" forApiKeyIdentifier:@"x-api-key"];

-NSString* text = tesla; // The text to match in the news content.
+NSString* text = tesla; // The text to match in the news content (at least 3 characters, maximum 100 characters).
 By default all query terms are expected, you can use an uppercase OR to search for any terms, e.g. tesla OR ford (optional)
 NSString* sourceCountries = us,uk; // A comma-separated list of ISO 3166 country codes from which the news should originate. (optional)
 NSString* language = en; // The ISO 6391 language code of the news. (optional) NSNumber* minSentiment = -0.8; // The minimal sentiment of the news in range [-1,1]. (optional)